 About the Wendt Center

 The Wendt Center is the area's expert in radiation therapy.
 Radiation therapy attacks cancerous cells by using radioactive photons delivered through a linear accelerator.
-Today, Finley has two state-of-the-art linear accelerators designed to provide the latest in cancer care.
+Finley has state-of-the-art linear accelerators designed to provide the latest in cancer care.

 We pride ourselves on treating patients like family, which is why our exceptional health care team of physicians, nurses, radiation therapists, dosimetrists, radiation physicists, genetic counselors, and secretaries work together to provide exceptional, individualized care for everyone that needs our services.